Transitional Phenomena

 This area of individual development and experience seems to have been neglected while attention was focused on psychic reality, which is personal and inner, and its relation to external or shared reality.
 Cultural experience has not found its true place in the theory used by analysts.

-Winnicott identifies the neglect of the intermediate area of transitional phenomena as a structural gap in psychoanalytic theory, arguing that cultural experience belongs precisely in this unoccupied conceptual space.
+Winnicott identifies the neglect of the intermediate area — the domain of transitional phenomena — as the central lacuna in psychoanalytic theory, positioning his concept as corrective to the inner/outer binary.

-Winnicott presents transitional phenomena as the developmental thread connecting the infant's first object-use to the full range of adult cultural and creative experience.
+Winnicott explicitly positions transitional phenomena as the developmental thread connecting earliest object-use to the apex of human cultural capacity.

 with a theory of transitional phenomena at hand many old problems can be looked at afresh.